Extensibility

 When you reach for it

-Approval-policy decisions that need real logic.
-Custom fulfillment for systems without a native connector.
-Admin actions on an entity screen.
-HTTP endpoints for external callers.
-Four modes, one sandbox.
+Approval decisions that need real logic.
+Fulfillment for systems without a native connector.
+Reviewer resolution for access reviews.
+Event-driven and provisioning-hook automation.
+Admin actions on an identity or request.
+HTTP-style endpoint logic invoked by Owlie's control plane.
+Eight modes, one sandbox.

 What it costs to use